Skip to main content

 Notes

-• Commands run with your user permissions
+• Commands run with your user permissions (the user the gateway service runs as).

-• Long-running commands should use the timeout parameter
+• Long-running commands should set timeout.